 But, smores macarons are definitely so good, just like the came off the flame.

 Before we go much further, I want to assure you that you don’t have to have any special tools to make these S’Mores Macarons, not really.
 But one thing that’s a total must is the food scale–no just for smores macarons, but for ANY macaron-making adventure.

 Yeah, I didn’t have one, either, until I started making macarons–then I found out that I really had to have one in order to get the cookies to work right.
-So I snagged this really simple, flat digital scale–it’s easy to use and I like it, so there’s that.
+So I snagged this really simple, flat digital scale (paid link)–it’s easy to use and I like it, so there’s that.

 So, no real tools, just a couple of things…I’m starting to think I’m crazy here, but it really is simple to whip up a big batch of S’Mores Macarons–even if you wanted to double the recipe, it would be easy.

 Oh, and you’ll want to check out these 12 Tips for Perfect Macarons–because, you know, preparedness is key before you rush off to make any French Macarons, not just these S’Mores Macarons.

 I had tried several times to make macarons on my own.
 But, it wasn’t until the intervention of my friend Brittany that ended up saving me from failure.

 Now, don’t forget to pin these S’Mores Macarons, because you’re going to want to make them as soon as your food scale is in hand–and you don’t want to lose this recipe.

 Seriously, it’s SO EASY in comparison to some others out there.